 Industry super funds

 Industry super funds are ‘profit to member’ organisations.
-This means that profits are returned to members, not shareholders.
-They were originally started by trade unions and employer associations, as a joint enterprise to ensure Australians had money set aside for retirement.
+This means profits are returned to members, not shareholders.
+They were originally started by trade unions and employer associations, as a joint enterprise to make sure Australians had money set aside for retirement.

-As ‘profit to member’ organisations, industry super funds have historically delivered a higher net benefit to members, (illustrated in the chart below).
+As ‘profit to member’ organisations, industry super funds have historically delivered a higher net benefit to members, as illustrated in the chart below.
 These days, most industry super funds are open to the public, although some are linked to particular industries.

 AustralianSuper is an industry super fund, and is Australia’s largest super fund, with over 2 million members.
 The Fund isn’t linked to any specific industry, which means anyone working in Australia can join, whatever you do for a job.

 Retail super funds are commonly run by financial institutions, such as banks, and wealth management companies.

 No super fund (industry or retail) is allowed to make a profit, as technically they’re considered trusts.
 However, a retail fund can outsource key day-to-day functions to companies within its parent company or the group it owns.
 These services include administration and investment management – and these sections of the Fund are allowed to make a profit.
 Profit is then returned to the parent company’s shareholders.

 AustralianSuper vs retail super funds

 Past performance alone isn’t always the most reliable indicator of future performance.
 It’s also not the sole factor to look at to see how well a fund performs.

 When choosing a super fund or reviewing your current fund, be sure to look at the net benefit.
 The net benefit is the investment return, after fees and taxes have been deducted.